 What are the pros of the Vitamin K shot?

-- Vitamin K is slowly released over time from the injection site, thus providing sufficient Vitamin K1 until the baby’s Vitamin K levels reach adult levels naturally.
+- Vitamin K is slowly released over time from the injection site, which provides enough Vitamin K1 until the baby’s Vitamin K levels reach adult levels naturally

 What are the cons of the Vitamin K shot?